HP Customer Support

 QUESTION: If HP has no support presence in the country of use, what should you do to get warranty services?

-ANSWER: You can call any HP Customer Care Center or HP Authorized Support Provider for diagnostic purposes.
-If a hardware service is required, two alternatives can be offered: The part can be dispatched by the HP Customer Care Center or HP Authorized Support Partner within the border of the country where they are located.
+ANSWER: You can call HP Customer Support or HP Authorized Support Providers for diagnostic purposes.
+If a hardware service is required, two alternatives can be offered: The part can be dispatched by HP Customer Support or the HP Authorized Support Partner within the border of the country where they are located.
 It is your responsibility to get the part from this location, move it to the PC, and to return the defective parts - when required - to the same location.
 Associated costs are your responsibility.
 The PC may be moved, under your responsibility and at your cost, to the closest country where HP has support presence, or any other country chosen by yourself (depending on the logistics network), in order to get access to the solution.
 When HP has no support presence in the country of use, all actions and costs required to gain warranty services are your responsibility.

 QUESTION: Does HP guarantee Onsite Next Business Day Service everywhere in the world?